-Recently Google announced that third-party cookies would be blocked in Chrome within two years.
+Recently, Google announced that the third-party cookies would be blocked in Chrome within two years.
 Safari had already blindsided us by blocking some time back and reducing the web traffic by around 30%.
-With this announcement it pretty much adds up to 100%!
+With this announcement, it pretty much adds up to 100%!
 We are now staring at a possibility which significantly reduces our ability to target and measure.

-First of all, lets understand what are first-party and third-party cookies?
+First of all, let’s understand what are first-party and third-party cookies?
 If you go back to that same set of sites you were browsing before, you will notice that there are cookies present for a variety of domains, not just the one you currently visited.
-Cookies that match the domain of the current site, i.e. what’s displayed in the browser’s address bar, are referred to as first-party cookies.
-Similarly, cookies from domains other than the current site are referred to as third-party cookies.
-The same cookie can be either first-party or third-party depending on which site the user is on at the time.
-For some time now there has been a raging debate in the context of violation of privacy.
+Cookies that match the domain of the current site, i.e., what’s displayed in the browser’s address bar, are referred as first-party cookies.
+Similarly, cookies from domains other than the current site are referred as third-party cookies.
+The same cookie can be either first-party or third-party, depending on which site the user is on at the time.
+For some time now, there has been a raging debate in the context of violation of privacy.
 GDPR, CAA and the likely approval of the Personal Data Protection Bill in India has brought this issue centre stage.

 Media Agencies aren’t exactly pleased about Google’s decision to phase out third-party cookies.
 Google is fully aware of this and that’s why there is a two-year window that has been provided unlike what Safari and Firefox did.
 Most buyers will use this time to rebuild their targeting and measurement strategies.
 We are staring at uncertain times ahead and are currently unable to decipher what it means for the future of audience targeting, programmatic buying and advanced attribution.